novifinancial/tss-ecdsa/README.md

 ### Auxinfo (CGGMP20 Figure 6, minus the key refreshing)

-Auxinfo generates the auxilary information (Paillier keys and ring-Pedersen parameters) needed in order to compute presignatures.
-In CGGMP20, this is done in parallel with key refreshing, however this codebase currently only implements the generation of auxilary information.
+Auxinfo generates the auxiliary information (Paillier keys and ring-Pedersen parameters) needed in order to compute presignatures.
+In CGGMP20, this is done in parallel with key refreshing, however this codebase currently only implements the generation of auxiliary information.
 This is run after KeyGen and only needs to be run once.

 ### Three Round Pre-signing (Figure 7 of CGGMP20)